On fully-distributed composite tests with general parametric data distributions in sensor networks: Statistics under study

+Maximization of the life-time of WSNs is typically a very important goal, therefore, it is critical to minimize the message exchanges between the nodes.
+This is because the use of the wireless medium is typically expensive in terms of energy and bandwidth.
+A fully-distributed information processing task could require a large number of exchanges between the nodes.
+In this sense, it is important to explore strategies that provide communication resource savings and, simultaneously, present reasonable levels of performance for the main task they are intended to solve.
+Therefore, we propose to build a statistic using the marginal distributions instead of the joint distribution of the data.
+Specifically, we define the following statistic:

+with $p_\text{MP}(\ve z_l; \ve \theta^{\text{loc}}) \equiv\Pi_{k=1}^N p_k(z_k(l); \ve\theta_{k}^{\text{loc}})$ and where the subscript refers to the statistic that uses the local estimation of the parameters (L) and the joint PDF is replaced by the product of the marginal PDFs (MP) under each hypothesis.
+We will refer to the following (local) parameter test when we use (\ref{eq:TLMP}) for deciding for one of both hypotheses of the test:

-Additionally, the structure of $T_{\rm{L-MP}}$ opens opportunities to save valuable resources in a WSN such as energy and bandwidth for communicating the quantities required to run the detection algorithms.
-Considering $\log T_{\rm{L-MP}}(\ve z)$ we see that each sensor is able to compute its corresponding term in the sum and then, share this quantity to the rest of the sensors to obtain $\log T_{\rm{L-MP}}$ via a simple consensus algorithm.
+The structure of $T_\text{L-MP}$ opens opportunities to save valuable resources in a WSN such as energy and bandwidth for communicating the quantities required to run the detection algorithms as will be shown also in Sec.
+IV.
+Considering $\log T_\text{L-MP}(\ve z)$ we see that each sensor is able to compute its corresponding term in the sum and then, share this quantity to the rest of the sensors to obtain $\log T_\text{L-MP}$ via a simple consensus algorithm.